 Free online help for equality matters

-Our email helpline is available to all HTP Apprenticeship College’s learners and employers.
+Our email helpline is available to all of our apprentices and employers.
 It offers advice and support from HTP Apprenticeship College staff with specialist knowledge in this area and signposting guidance to other appropriate organisations which provide advice on matters of equality and employment in the workplace.
 If you have an issue or question please email us and we will do our best to respond within 24 hours.

 HTP Apprenticeship College is committed to equality of opportunity, diversity and inclusion.

-We respect difference, and provide a welcome training environment for of all our learners and employers, building mutual trust and respect with regard to equality of opportunity and inclusion.
+We respect difference, and provide a welcoming training environment for all our learners and employers, building mutual trust and respect with regard to equality of opportunity and inclusion.
 We will take robust action to deal with any discrimination if and when it arises.

-You will receive information on the key principles of equality, diversity and inclusion from the Training Consultant who will also regularly discuss the day-to-day practical application of these principles when they meet with your learner.
+You will receive information on the key principles of equality, diversity and inclusion from your Apprenticeship Coach, who will also regularly discuss the day-to-day practical application of these principles when they meet with you.

 The law defines discrimination as treating someone less favourably because they belong to one of the protected characteristics (groups) mentioned above.
 There are various types of discrimination, including: